 Each student acquires hands-on experience through a faculty-mentored research project that begins in the first term and culminates in a capstone/portfolio final project.

 The Biostatistics and Data Science program has close ties to other programs within the Weill Cornell Medical College and Cornell University, the Department of Statistical Sciences at Cornell University, the Cornell Tech campus in New York City, and New York-Presbyterian Hospital.
-Full-time students can complete the M.S. in Healthcare Policy & Research program with the Biostatistics and Data Science track in 12 months, and part-time students in 20 months.
+Full-time students can complete the M.S. in Population Health Sciences program with the Biostatistics and Data Science track in 12 months, and part-time students in 20 months.
 Students must complete at least 34 credits to graduate.

 We keep our class size and student-to-faculty ratio low so that our students get the most personalized experience possible.
 Because of this, close mentorship with a faculty member throughout the entirety of the program is provided to all of our students.
 Many even continue their relationship well beyond becoming alumni and working in their careers.

 Being in New York City is a huge asset for our program.
 Local institutions collaborating with Weill Cornell Medicine include NewYork-Presbyterian Hospital, Memorial Sloan Kettering Cancer Center, the Hospital for Special Surgery, The Rockefeller University, the State Department of Health, the New York City Department of Health and Mental Hygiene, and more.
 In addition, the tri-state area is home to one of the largest pharmaceutical hubs in the country, including Johnson and Johnson, Sanofi, Merck, Roche, Novartis, Bayer, Bristol-Myers Squibb, and Pfizer.

 The culminating capstone experience allows students to gain valuable, real-world exposure under the guidance of experienced Biostatisticians and Data Scientists.

 Our faculty are nationally recognized experts in biostatistics, health informatics, health policy, economics, health services research, cost-effectiveness, and comparative-effectiveness.
 Our NYC location allows for collaboration between experts and researchers at neighboring institutions, such as NewYork-Presbyterian Hospital, Hospital for Special Surgery, and Memorial Sloan Kettering Cancer Center.